 John F. Kennedy University

 Solano Community College

-All Diablo Valley Homestay host families have gone through a screening process before being accepted in to our housing registry, and all of our host families have expressed a strong interest in sharing American culture with an international student.
-We encourage you to be open to experiencing our country’s diversity and learning more about it from your host family.
-Our housing registry reflects the great diversity of the San Francisco Bay Area, and therefore, your host may be a single adult without children, a single parent with children, a couple with or without children, or a retired person/couple.
+All Diablo Valley Homestay hosts have gone through a screening process before being accepted in to our homestay registry, and all our hosts have expressed a strong interest in sharing American culture with an international student.
+We encourage you to be open to experiencing our country’s diversity and learning more about it from your host.
+Our homestay registry reflects the great diversity of the San Francisco Bay Area, and therefore, your host may be a single adult without children, a single parent with children, a couple with or without children, or a retired person/couple.
 The host may be European, Asian, African, Hispanic, or mixed ancestry, and may or may not practice a religion.
 There may also be a pet in the home, as most American families have pets.

 Homestay Application Process

 To apply for a homestay placement, please download the appropriate Homestay Application for the school you will attend when you first arrive in the United States.
 Make sure to answer EVERY question on the application.

 Important: Submitting an incomplete application will result in a delay with processing your application.